Kamyil/kamilksen-statsperform-recruitment-test/README.md

 # Info about project itself

-Application is pushed with it's compiled assets, to be sure that other Node version on other PC's will not lead Webpack to fail compilation.
+Application is pushed with it's compiled assets, to be sure that different Node version on different PC's will not lead Webpack to fail compilation.
 In normal work day `I DO NOT PUSH PREPARED JS/CSS TO GIT`.
 If you want to run this app, you just need to run `index.html` in the browser.
 Nothing more, nothing less.
 However if you want to have some fun with TS'es or SCSSes of this project, you need to do some steps to easly work on this project